-Then, less than 24 hours later, Chase refreshed the welcome offer on the World of Hyatt credit card and, as expected, it was better than the offer under which I had applied (link to the refreshed offer).
+Then, less than 24 hours later, Chase refreshed the welcome offer on the card and, as expected, it was better than the offer under which I had applied (link to the refreshed offer).

-The 5 elite night credits that the World of Hyatt credit card offers all cardholders every year posted to my account 2 days after my successful application…
+The 5 elite night credits that card_name offers all cardholders every year posted to my account 2 days after my successful application…

-… but with 1 day to go to my Hyatt stay (2 days after my application), my Hyatt account still didn’t reflect the Discoverist status that the World of Hyatt credit card bestows upon all cardholders (understandably).
+… but with 1 day to go to my Hyatt stay (2 days after my application), my Hyatt account still didn’t reflect the Discoverist status that the card bestows upon all cardholders (understandably).